Sustainable Finance

 Business Loans and Project Loans

-Guidelines for Project Finance
+Guidelines for Project Financing

 • Category A refers to projects that may have high environmental and social impacts.